xen-troops/moulin/docs/about.rst

 But `moulin` also can be used to build simpler projects like standalone Yocto distribution or AOSP.
-As `moulin` project file includes both code location and build instructions, is is much easier to invoke :code:`moulin myproject.yaml` to get the complete build than to fumble with Yocto layers and configs.
+As `moulin` project file includes both code location and build instructions, it is much easier to invoke :code:`moulin myproject.yaml` to get the complete build than to fumble with Yocto layers and configs.